Children and Youth Day

 At the Allen Street Stage:

-The Children and Youth Sidewalk Sale takes place on South Allen Street from Highland Alley to Fairmount Avenue.
+The Children and Youth Sidewalk Sale takes place on South Allen Street from Highland Alley to Fairmount Avenue from 10:00 a.m. to 2:00 p.m.

 The Centre County Recycling & Refuse Authority along with Jabebo Studio will be near Schlow Centre Region Library to share information on the importance of recycling to our environment.